 The clutch plates are barely separating – allowing some friction and movement to occur – which can cause premature plate wear.

-You will be able to tell that you are riding the clutch if you notice a burning smell coming from the clutch plates as they slip on the gearbox shaft
+You will be able to tell that you are riding the clutch if you notice a burning smell coming from the clutch plates as they slip on the gearbox shaft.

 You should adjust your footing if so.

-How Can I Avoid Riding the Clutch?
+How Do I Know I'm Riding My Clutch?

 Will Riding the Clutch Damage My Car?